 A Perfect Crime (2020) is a miniseries that explores the assassination of a German politician in the 1990s.
 This true-crime documentary delves into the conspiracy theories, deep state involvement, and the shady intelligence operations surrounding the murder.
 It examines the political climate during the German reunification and uncovers the dark secrets of post-war Germany.

-A family in East Germany finds millions in soon-to-be-worthless marks during 1990's reunification, and takes what they can carry.
+An East German community finds millions in soon-to-be-worthless marks during 1990s reunification, and take what they can carry.

 Berlin Blues is a humorous and heartwarming story set in Berlin during the German reunification.
 It follows the life of a slacker artist named Niko, who spends his days drinking beer and hanging out at a local gay bar.
 Niko's life takes a turn when he meets a mysterious woman named Kiki and develops a romantic relationship.
 Throughout the movie, Niko navigates his friendships, deals with family issues, and explores his own identity amidst the backdrop of historic events.
 With a blend of comedy and drama, Berlin Blues offers a unique perspective on German history and the struggles of the individual.